JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 - `p > 0`: the function should be called recursively with arguments `x`, `p - 1` and the result should be multiplied by `x`.
 - `p < 0`: then it is equivalent to call the power function with arguments `1/x`, `-p`.

-These three cases can be defined in one `if` condition as follows:
+These three cases can be defined using the `if-elseif` as follows:

 ```jldoctest functions_ex; output = false
 function power(x::Real, p::Integer)